EXECUTIVE BOARD OFFICERS

 Eve believes . . .
 "Volunteering to help students and the community brings me great joy.
 I love the camaraderie and sense of accomplishment I feel working together with like minded people on a common cause like the education foundation."

-NICOLE ANTONOPOULOS - Board Member at Large, Communications Contributor
+NICKOLETA ANTONOPOULOS NGUYEN - Board Member at Large, Communications Contributor

-Nicole is a proud team member of the CUHSD Ed Foundation and was a communications team member on the Measure AA Campaign Committee with the Founders.
-Nicole is here because ...
-"I want the most enriching education for my children - one that goes beyond theory, develops life skills and empowers future leaders.
+Nickoleta is a proud team member of the CUHSD Ed Foundation and was a communications team member on the Measure AA Campaign Committee with the Founders.
+Nickoleta is here because ...
+"I want the most enriching education for my children - one that goes beyond theory, builds character, develops life skills and empowers future leaders.
 Volunteering my time to achieve this is the best gift I can give my children."